 Accounting method.
-Generally, the trust or estate may use either the cash or accrual method of accounting.
-Under the cash method, income is taken into account when received or made available to the trust or estate and expenses are taken into account when paid.
+Generally, you may use either the cash or accrual method of accounting.
+Under the cash method, income is taken into account when received or made available to you and expenses are taken into account when paid.
 Under the accrual method, income is taken into account when earned and expenses are taken into account when incurred.